Is your reference display accurate? Display profiling (on a budget)

 What’s cool is, if you do know the answer to that question – if you do regularly measure the performance of your display – you’ll be able to crow about it to your clients.
 It’s a mark of your professionalism, it’ll separate you from your peers and you’ll hold yourself with much more natural confidence.

 Measuring the accuracy of your display is as critical as backing up your project files.

 In this series, I’m not talking about DOING a full calibration… that’s a big job.
 I’m just talking about the minimum task of display profiling; making sure your grayscale is tracking accurately and ‘within tolerances’.

 With the right hardware and software – you can set up your gear, do a profile, read the report and break down your gear in under 25 minutes.
 That’s all it takes to know if your reference display has drifted out of alignment and needs a full calibration.

-Do you think you can make the time to do this for 30 minutes every week or two?
-Of course you do.
+Do you think you can take the time to do this for 30 minutes every week or two?
+Of course, you do.